-Now, companies are looking for advanced solutions that can help them fundamentally change the way they operate for the better.
+Now, companies of all kinds are looking for more advanced solutions that can help them fundamentally change the way they operate for the better.

 More specifically, they’re looking for tech that will bridge the gap between what their data science and analytics teams produce and the other parts of the business that are responsible for driving growth (e.g., marketing, commerce, product, customer experience).

 The aspiration for analytics and data science democratization holds true for both global enterprises with centralized analytics teams as well as smaller companies with a handful of analytics or business intelligence (BI) resources for data analysis.

 In both cases, these companies want customer analytics tools that can achieve two things:

 - 1) Reduce the distance between the output of analytics and data science efforts and the business users responsible for activating on those insights.

 - 2) Create a closed loop to bring data back from activation end points and into the hands of analytics and data science professionals and their tools.